metacpan/metacpan-web/CONTRIBUTING.md

     git pull --rebase origin master

 If you are comfortable rebasing, it is also helpful to squash or delete commits which are no longer relevant to your branch before submitting your work.
-For example, to rework your last 15 commits.

-    git rebase -i HEAD~15
+    git rebase -i master

-Just be careful to rebase only commits which have not already been merged into master.

 # Coding conventions